tobinata/api-documentation/README.md

 ###Examples and Help

 We also have [example scripts](https://github.com/WhetstoneEducation/API/blob/master/ExampleScripts) to get you started.
-We have provided a cross-platform Node.js script, a Windows PowerShell script, and a bash script that should run on Mac and Linux.
-If you have an example script in another language, please make a pull request.
-The more examples we have, the more useful this API will be.
+We have provided a Node.js script (cross-platform), a Python Script (cross-platform), a PowerShell script (Windows), and a bash script (OS X, Linux, *nix and anywhere else bash and cURL can be found).

+If you have an example script in another language, please share it with is, either via email or by making a pull request and adding it (make sure to delete your API key!)
 And if you develop any cool tools using this API, please consider open-sourcing it so other schools can benefit.